The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: The pi -Calculus is Behaviourally Complete

 At any moment, the number of tape cells will be finite.
 To model the unbounded nature of the tape, we define a process $B$ that serves to generate new blank tape cells on either side of the tape whenever needed:

 Note that $B$ offers the choice to either create a blank tape cell at the left-hand side of the tape through $B_l(t,l,r,u)$, or a blank tape cell at the right-hand side of the tape through $B_r(t,l,r,u)$.
 In the first case, suppose the original leftmost cell has the channels $t_o$ and $l_o$, for itself and its left neighbour, respectively, then for the new cell, we have $t=l_o$ and $r=t_o$, in order to maintain the links to its neighbour.
-Moreover, at the creation of the new blank cell, two new links are utilized: $u$ is the update channel of the new blank cell, and $l$ will later be used as the link to generate another cell.
-Thus a new cell is generated from $\overline{c}\langle t,l,r,u,\Box\rangle.\nil$, and the cell generator on the left is updated by $\overline{b_r}\langle t,r\rangle.\nil$.
+Moreover, at the creation of the new blank cell, two new links are created too: $u$ is the update channel of the new blank cell, and $l$ will later be used as the link to generate another cell.
+Thus, an extra blank cell is generated on the left through $\overline{b_l}\langle l,t\rangle.\nil$ and the original blank cell on the left is promoted to a regular cell by $\overline{c}\langle t,l,r,u,\Box\rangle.\nil$.
 In the second case, a symmetrical procedure is implemented by $B_r(t,l,r,u)$.